What is Social Phobia?

 - Physical symptoms, such as sweating, nausea, trembling when with other people

-If you or someone you love is suffering from the anxiety associated with social phobia, call our helpline toll free at 800-598-5053 for assistance in finding a rehab center, counselor or therapist that can assist you.
+If you or someone you love is suffering from the anxiety associated with social phobia, call our helpline toll free at 800-598-5053 (Who Answers?) for assistance in finding a rehab center, counselor or therapist that can assist you.